Sphereon-Opensource/pex-openapi/README.md

 mkdir scripts
 ```

-Create a file in 'scripts' named `consumer-script.ts` with following contents
+Create a file in 'scripts' named `consumer-script.ts` with following content.

 ```
 import {JwtObject} from '@sphereon/pe-models'